Bob Kane: Later life and career

 In 1966, Kane retired from DC Comics, choosing to focus on fine art.
 As Kane's comic-book work tapered off in the 1960s, he parlayed his Batman status into minor celebrity.
 He enjoyed a post-comics career in television animation, creating the characters Courageous Cat and Cool McCool, and as a painter showed his work in art galleries, although some of these paintings were produced by ghost artists.
 DC Comics named Kane in 1985 as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great.
 In 1989, Kane published the autobiography Batman and Me, with an updated edition Batman and Me: The Saga Continues, in 1996.

 Kane worked as a consultant on the 1989 film Batman and its three sequels with directors Tim Burton and Joel Schumacher.

 Stan Lee interviewed Kane in the documentary series The Comic Book Greats.

 Personal life

 Kane married his first wife, Beverly, in the 1940s, and the two divorced in 1957.
-They had a daughter, Deborah.
+They had a daughter.
 Kane married his second wife, actress Elizabeth Sanders Kane, in 1987.